ravichas/OOP-S3-in-R/R-OOP-Hands-on.md

 # c code; in C floating point #s are double
 ```

-### Hands-on 2: How does R distinguish types of var?
+### Hands-on 2:

+-   How does R distinguish types of variables?
-Introduction to S3-systems.
+-   Introduction to S3-systems

-Interrogation of objects to see whether they are S3 objects.
+-   Interrogation of objects to see whether they are S3 objects

 ``` r
 int_mat